captainzero93/security_harden_linux/README.md

 **Version 3.1-fixed** - Production-ready with comprehensive fixes, module dependency resolution, backup verification, and KDE Plasma optimizations!

-**Note:** For advanced users, see [DISA-STIG-CIS-LINUX-HARDENING](https://github.com/captainzero93/DISA-STIG-CIS-LINUX-HARDENING-) for a more comprehensive solution.

 ## What's New in v3.1-fixed

 ### Critical Improvements